billthefarmer/ctuner/windows/Readme.txt

 frequency, actual frequency, reference and frequency deviation.
 The display may be locked by clicking on the pane, or by pressing the 'L' key.
-The display values may be copied to the clipboard for pasting into another application by typing Ctrl-C. The slider below and the + and - buttons allow the reference to be adjusted.
-The strobe display below shifts left or right according to whether the input note is flat or sharp.
+The display values may be copied to the clipboard for pasting into another application by typing Ctrl-C. The strobe display below shifts left or right according to whether the input note is flat or sharp.
 It may be turned off by clicking on the pane, or by pressing the 'S' key.
 The meter below shows the deviation in cents.
 The whole display may be resized by pressing the 'R' key.
 Multiple tuning values may be displayed in the strobe pane by pressing the 'T' key.
 The